 English Speaking Countries in Europe

 English is the dominant language of the world.
 It can open doors to great opportunities for you.
 Let us have a look at English-speaking countries in Europe.

 The English language is the official language of the UK.
-The interesting thing about the English of the UK is that people of different areas speak English in a different dialect.
+The interesting thing about the English of the UK is that people of different areas speak English in different dialects.
 People living in Yorkshire speak a different dialect from the people of Surrey.

 People recognize each other from the accent and the words they speak.
 Cockney, Scouse, and Geordie are the main dialects spoken in the cities of Tyneside, Liverpool, and London.

-As an official language of Cyprus, English holds great importance in this country.
-People of Cyprus speak English with great proficiency.
+As the official language of Cyprus, English holds great importance in this country.
+The people of Cyprus speak English with great proficiency.
 According to a report from Eurobarometer, 73% of the people can speak English.

-Gibraltar is a small beautiful territory which is located in the Southern tip of Spain.
-Did you know, the majority of Gibraltar speaks the English language?
+Gibraltar is a small beautiful territory that is located on the Southern tip of Spain.
+Did you know, that the majority of Gibraltar speaks the English language?
 It is its official language.
 Therefore, all governmental, educational, and administrative tasks are done in the English language.